godotengine/godot-docs/tutorials/plugins/android/android_plugin.rst

 Godot has great support for HTTP, HTTPS and JSON, so an API implemented this way will work on every platform, too.

-Of course, in most of the cases, it's easier to just write an Android plugins, so keep reading.
+Of course, in most of the cases, it's easier to just write an Android plugin, so keep reading.

 Android plugin
 --------------

 Writing an Android plugin is now possible begining Godot 3.2.
 It's also pretty easy!
+Re-compiling the engine is no longer needed.

 Before anything, make sure you understand how to set up a :ref:`custom build environment<doc_android_custom_build>` for Android.